MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod6_Lab2_ExtendwithD365.md

 Congratulations!
 You have successfully completed the objectives of this module, providing Contoso Coffee Customer Service Advisors with visibility of all customer touchpoints & KPIs.

-# Exercise 3 - Extending the Value of Customer Insights with Dynamics 365 Marketing
+# Exercise 3 - Extending the Value of Customer Insights with Dynamics 365 Customer Insights - Journeys

-One of the integrations Customer Insights has is with Dynamics 365 Marketing.
-With Dynamics 365 Marketing you can setup customer journeys based on lists of customers.
+One of the integrations Customer Insights has is with Dynamics 365 Customer Insights - Journeys.
+With Dynamics 365 Customer Insights - Journeys you can setup customer journeys based on lists of customers.
 There are three steps to the process.

 - Configure an Export Destination in Customer Insights

-- Export the segments to Dynamics 365 Marketing
+- Export the segments to Dynamics 365 Customer Insights - Journeys

-- Create a Customer Journey in Marketing from the Segment(s)
+- Create a Customer Journey in Customer Insights - Journeys from the Segment(s)

 ## Task 1 - Configure an Export Destination